undisbeliever/terrific-audio-driver/docs/samples.md

 These fields will place limits on the octaves an instrument can be played at.

-Samples played at an excessively high octave can have aliasing effects, while samples played at an excessively low octave can loose detail and precision.
+Instruments played at an excessively high octave can have aliasing effects, while instruments played at an excessively low octave can loose detail and precision.

 Limiting an instrument's octave range can also reduce the size of the pitch table.